 - Members will properly review and consider materials submitted for Committee review.

 - Members will familiarize themselves with the Mission and criteria for the discharge of their Committee responsibilities.

 - Members may bring to bear, during deliberations, the perspective, interests and concerns of the discipline or constituency they represent, however they do not champion any particular perspective, interest or concern.
-Rather, they are Members whose primary obligations are to fulfill their Committee responsibilities in the context of its Terms of Reference, the University Policy 31 on animals used in research and teaching, the Guidelines, the Act and other applicable criteria which articulate or inform ethics review, deliberation and decision-making.
+Rather, they are Members whose primary obligations are to fulfill their Committee responsibilities in the context of its Terms of Reference, the University Policy 31 on animals used in research and teaching, the Standards, the Act and other applicable criteria which articulate or inform ethics review, deliberation and decision-making.

 - Members will demonstrate exemplary conduct in all matters concerning the care and use of laboratory animals and will lead by example.

 - Members will undertake to educate colleagues or constituents about the process of ethics review, the principles which inform ethics deliberation and decision-making and changes in practice, policy and values which may have a bearing on deliberations and decision-making.

 - The standing subcommittees of the Animal Care Committee are the Steering Committee hereinafter the "Protocol Review Group" and the Executive Committee.